 How to increase your Snapchat Score

 Are you the sort of person who really worries about imaginary Internet points?
 (I know I am!)
 If so, then there are ways to increase your Snapchat score, but they involve (surprise!) sending and receiving more Snaps.
+There’s no other way to quickly increase your score.

 One way to do this is to start following people, such as celebrities, and sending them a Snap.
-Simply by adding a bunch of celebrities you can increase your score by one for each.
-As they often post interesting stuff anyway, it’s a win win.
+Simply by adding a bunch of celebrities, you can increase your score by one for each.
+As they often post interesting stuff anyway, it’s a win-win.

 Some of the best performing celebrities include: